-Listed aboard was—Math Bielicki 39, Marianna 31, Pauline 12, Joseph 9, Maria 7, Anna 3, Augustin 2 & Franz 6 mths.
-On arrival, the ship was immediately placed in quarantine because of typhoid and the passengers were transferred to the Quarantine Station on Soames Island, in Wellington Harbour.
+Listed aboard were: Math Bielicki age 39, Marianna 31, Pauline 12, Joseph 9, Maria 7, Anna 3, Augustin 2 and Franz 6 months.
+On arrival, the ship was immediately placed in quarantine because of typhoid and the passengers were transferred to the Quarantine Station on Somes Island, in Wellington Harbour.
 During the voyage, Mathias’s wife, Marianna, died from typhoid fever on 4 February 1876.
-Martin & family travelled to Germantown (Waikaka Valley), in the South Island where the railway was progressing.
-How Martin coped with his large young family on arrival is hard to imagine.
-During 1879 he bought section 9 of block 7 in the town of East Gore.
-Martin, a labourer, was naturalised as a New Zealand citizen on 30 September 1899 and over the years Mathias’s sons and son-in-laws followed his footsteps in railway work & construction.
-Becoming blind in his later years, Martin was institutionalised at the Otago Benevolent Institution, (Tall Boys) at Caversham, Dunedin on 24 January 1902.
-Here he died on 29 June 1902 aged 69 and was buried at the Southern Cemetery, Dunedin.
+Martin and family travelled to Germantown (Waikaka Valley), in the South Island where the railway was progressing, and how Martin coped with his large young family on arrival is hard to imagine.
+During 1879, he bought Section 9 of Block 7 in the town of East Gore.
+Martin worked as a labourer and was naturalised as a New Zealand citizen on 30 September 1899.
+Over the years Mathias’s sons and sons-in-law followed his footsteps in railway work and construction.
+Becoming blind in his later years, Martin was committed to the Otago Benevolent Institution, (Tall Boys) at Caversham in Dunedin on 24 January 1902 and died there four months later on 29 June 1902 aged 69.
+He was buried at the Southern Cemetery in Dunedin.